AGameAnx/dok-repo/patches/jaraci.md

 ## Missile battery

 ### General stats
 > *The largest factor of AA doing its work vs normal air strategies is the first shot.
 Increased reload duration means AA will have a much harder time quickly killing off large numbers of air and heavy air and both of those strategies are underused, however it won't affect the early game air rush situations very much.
-Additionally rebalancing cost, lowering armor to make out of position batteries more punishable and increasiing speed to ease the use of this unit*
+Additionally rebalancing cost, lowering armor to make out of position batteries more punishable and increasing speed to ease the use of this unit*

 * **Cost:** `350CU 80RU => 300CU 90RU`
 * **Speed:** `50 => 60`